rgc-exists/Custom-Death-Sound/about.md

 # Custom Death Sound
-A mod for changing the death sound effect, but with extra features.
+A mod for changing the death sound effect (AND level complete sound), but with extra features.

 # Features
 - A custom death sound (file types: .ogg, .wav, .mp3, .flac)
+- A custom LEVEL COMPLETE sound effect
 - Volume customization
 - Pitch randomization
 - Make the death sound NOT clear after the level resets